ali1556/hamraveshTask/README.md

 5. Output to JSON :
 python main.py access.log --json > report.json

+* We could also use the HyperLogLog library for handling unique IP addresses without memory issues but it was avoided due to project simplicity.

 Output :
 Total requests – Total number of lines processed (valid lines within time range + invalid lines).
 Valid lines – Lines that matched the log format and passed the time filter.